kevinjycui/DesmosBezierRenderer/README.md

 You can change the `DYNAMIC_BLOCK`, `BLOCK_SIZE`, and `MAX_EXPR_PER_BLOCK` to change the number of expressions the backend will send to the frontend per call (too much will cause a memory error, too little could kill the backend with too many requests).
 These only really matter if you are rendering a video.

 Use `python3 backend.py -h` to learn more about these variables and how to set them.
 Run without any command-line arguments to create a rendering with the same settings as seen in [this video](https://www.youtube.com/watch?v=BQvBq3K50u8).
+To revert the code to be exactly as it was when the video was released, run `git checkout 47b10ea98b04b98ce46e54a46adde27bcb52e53e` first.

 Run backend (This may take a while depending on the size and complexity of the frames).
 Should eventually show that the server is running on `localhost:5000`.
 ```sh